 An Earth Odyssey

-What’s great about this adventure is having the opportunity to meet people from all over the world – people who live and love their respective countries.
-I love waking up somewhere new every day, I love not knowing what lies around the next corner, I love the thrill of the unknown and the tremendous sense of achievement as I break through these borders and see my map of the world filled in.
-Most of all, I love the support and friendship offered to me by complete strangers – everywhere, from Antigua to Afghanistan.
+What was great about this adventure was having the opportunity to meet people from all over the world.
+I loved waking up somewhere new every day, I loved not knowing what lay around the next corner, I loved the thrill of the unknown and the tremendous sense of achievement as I broke through these borders and saw my map of the world filled in.
+Most of all, I loved the support and friendship offered to me by complete strangers – everywhere, from Afghanistan to Zimbabwe.

-I can also safely say that in the last fifteen months I have learnt more about the world than I did in fifteen years of schooling.
-Geography, history, politics, culture, language, film-making, writing, blogging… you name it, if I took the exam tomorrow I’d get an ‘A’.
+I can also safely say that I learnt more about the world in four years of travel than I did in fifteen years of schooling.

-Setting a brand new Guinness World Record™ for my travels in 2009 was a dream come true.
-There were times when I’ll admit it was hard to want to carry on, but there are literally hundreds of people who have gone out of their way to help me on this quest and it’s for them, not me, that I continue and will see this through to the very end.
+Setting a brand new Guinness World Record™ was a dream come true.
+There were times when I’ll admit it was hard to carry on, but there are literally hundreds of people who went out of their way to help me along the way and it was for them that I continued to see the journey through to the very end.